antferdom/GDL/Introduction.md

 $$
 x^7+ax^3+bx^2+cx+1=0,
 $$
-and asked whether its solution $x(a,b,c)$, seen as a function of the three parameters a, b and c, can be written as the **composition** of functions of only two variables.
+and asked whether its solution $$x(a,b,c)$$, seen as a function of the three parameters a, b and c, can be written as the **composition** of functions of only two variables.

 **Hilbert's 13th problem statement**: _Solve 7th degree equation using algebraic (variant: continuous) functions  of two parameters_.